A History of Toyota in the South African Market

 • Exceptional reliability

-• Rapid growth in dealer support
+• Rapidly growing dealer support network

 Toyota South Africa Today